Extreme Low-Fire glazes – Glaze Fire Ceramic In The Campfire!

 1/2 part Color stains

-When the heat starts to build up this glaze begins to make bubbles, that’s not a good sign, but it seems to melt and layer back again to the surface.
-When thick enough it gets glossy, where the piece has been in reduction it’s metallic gray, in oxidation; red, brown, and dark.
+XX07 – 600 °C – When the heat starts to build up, this glaze begins to make bubbles.
+That’s not a good sign, but it seems to melt and layer back again to the surface.
+When thick enough, it gets glossy, where the piece has been in reduction it’s metallic gray, in oxidation; red, brown, and dark.
 This is definitely forming a glaze.
 When glaze fire ceramic in the campfire, the objects will eventually fall down, and ember, coal, and ash will stick to the melt.

 1 part Lithium Carbonate